How do I figure out which route I need to use?

 How do I let the Driver know which stop I need?

-Make sure to pull the yellow stop request cord to let the driver know you need the next stop - make sure to do this with plenty of advanced notice.
+Make sure to pull the yellow stop request cord located along the windows to let the driver know you need to get off at the next stop - make sure to do this with plenty of advanced notice.
 Need help?
-Let the driver know where you're going and they'll make sure you get off at the right stop.
+Let the driver know where you're going and they'll do their best to make sure you get off at the right stop.

 When will the bus be at my stop?